 Private Lessons and Critique for Aspiring Artists.
 Lecture Series

 For visitors to our area, and our regular participants who wish some individual instruction and guidance, we are happy to arrange a special class for you or your group.
 Teens welcomed in private lessons with the participation of a responsible adult.
-To arrange a special private lesson with our staff of professional artists email email@example.com or call 828-776-2716.
-Tuition will be required in advance via paypal invoicing or check to the instructor via mail or in person.
+To arrange a special private lesson with our staff of professional artists email firstname.lastname@example.org or call 828-776-2716.
+Tuition will be required in advance via online invoicing that we will send to you or payment at the studio in advance.
 See options below.

 Professional consultation and critique with Fleta Monaghan—$75 per hr., one hr. minimum for professional development consultation and personal critique and goal setting.
 See below if you wish a hands on experience.
 Payment must be made in advance.
 Limited availability, so no refunds for cancellations unless there is snow and ice.

 Encaustic basics and special topics for experienced students: Private and semi private lessons in Encaustic methods with Bridget Benton can be arranged if you wish an individual course or instruction at the time you are visiting WNC.
 Advance reservation is recommended and usually required to ensure class for you.
 3-hour minimum, $325 for the first person, $225 for each additional person for an intensive 3 hours, ALL materials included.
 For a full day 10-4 class with Bridget Benton or Erin Keane the fee is: For one : $475 plus $30 materials, 10-4 with a lunch break, For two : $750 plus $60 for materials, 10-4 with a lunch break